 Better Ways to Watch Netflix on TV

 This “How To” covers watching Netflix on your HDTV using a laptop.
-However, televisions typically don’t render a laptop screen as well as we would like.
-Sure, we could tweak the resolution and display settings to improve the picture but that’s a hassle and there are devices made to do this.
-The streaming device I use is a Roku and can stream just about any streaming service I want to my TV.
-For more information check out my post explaining what Roku is and how to use one.
+However, televisions typically don’t render a laptop screen, as well as we would like.
+Sure, we could tweak the resolution and display settings to improve the picture, but that’s a hassle, and there are devices made to do this.
+I use the streaming device as a Roku and can stream just about any streaming service I want on my TV.
+For more information, check out my post explaining what Roku is and how to use one.
 It’s also possible to use a video game console to watch Netflix on TV.
 You can see how this is set up in my article on Watching Netflix on Xbox.

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.

 For tips and tricks on cutting the cord and other tech topics be sure to join our Facebook Page.

 With over 60 live channels including HGTV, AMC, Paramount Channel and more for just $20 per month, Philo TV is one of the best TV provider deals you 'll find online.
 Try a Free Trial to Philo Now!
 No credit card required!

 Disney+ is offering an amazing deal combining Hulu, ESPN+, and Disney+ for just $12.99 per month!
 For more on the new Disney streaming service, check out our ultimate guide to Disney+